arcaneframework/framework/README.md

 This repository contains the following subdirectories:

 - src, the main repository for linear algebra,
-- plugins, with different plugins for Alien, to call Hypre, PETSC, Ginkgo or Trilinos external libraries.
+- plugins, with different plugins for Alien, to call [Ginkgo], [hypre], [PETSc], or [Trilinos] external libraries.

 For git developers, Arccore and Arccon dependencies can be built on the fly setting `ALIENDEV_EMBEDDED` to `ON`.

 ## Documentation generation

+Documentation is available on [documentation][alien], but can be locally built.

-You need a python version 3 with sphinx and breathe modules
+You need a python version 3 with sphinx and breathe modules.

-You can easily create a conda environment as following
+You can easily create a conda environment as following:

 ```shell script
 cd $ALIEN_ROOT/tools/python